josecastroleon/pimatic-pushbullet/README.md

       "apikey": "xxxxxxxxxxxxxxxxxxxxxxxxxx"
     }

 in the `plugins` section.
+You can indicate which Device or Channel should be pushed to.
 For all configuration options see [pushbullet-config-schema](pushbullet-config-schema.coffee)

 Currently you can send pushbullet notifications via action handler within rules.